orenmazor/jobservitor/PROJECT.md

 ### Backlog

+- [ ] Instead of the queue being by time, maybe it should be by requirements?
+- [ ] Executor should respect job requirements
+- [ ] Executors should register themselves with the scheduler
 - [ ] Executors can receive messages from the schedulers
 - [ ] Examine the LIST command for jobs. it relies on the queues, but may be insufficient.
 - [ ] Replace redis persistence layer with something more fun, that will take load off redis for performance